Fangzhou-Ai/Carousel-Phase-Retrieval-Algorithm/README.md

 - To build MKL version, please install Intel oneAPI toolkit, old Intel MKL toolkit can't be found by Cmake automatically (Can be added manually in CmakeLists.txt)
 - Boost

+# Docker
+- We offer a docker image that meet all system requirements we mentioned above, to download the image, please `docker pull ucsdcem/carousel-phase-retrieval-algorithm:11.8.0_2024.1-HPC_Boost-1.84.0_Devel_Ubuntu-20.04`

 # Building instructions
 - Don't build CUDA and MKL version together, because NVCC can't link MKL.